 - Wanting to cut down or quit but being unable to do so

 - Spending copious amounts of time attempting to obtain the substance

 - Experiencing cravings for the drug

-- Finding yourself incapable of performing obligations at work, school, or home due to drug use
+- Being incapable of performing obligations at work, school, or home due to drug use

 - Continuing to use the substance despite consistent social or interpersonal issues caused by or exacerbated by drug use